Systemic vasculitis that typically involves small and medium vessels.

 Classic triad consists of upper and lower respiratory tract involvement and pauci-immune glomerulonephritis.
 Involvement of cutaneous, ocular, musculoskeletal, and peripheral nervous system tissue is also common.

-Antineutrophil cytoplasmic antibody (ANCA) testing may help with diagnosis, but is not useful for monitoring disease activity.
+Anti-neutrophil cytoplasmic antibody (ANCA) testing may help with diagnosis, but is not reliable for monitoring disease activity.

 Induction of remission was traditionally achieved using cyclophosphamide and high-dose corticosteroids.
 Methotrexate may effectively substitute for cyclophosphamide in granulomatosis with polyangiitis (GPA) that is not immediately life- or organ-threatening.
-Remission is maintained using low-dose corticosteroids and either azathioprine or methotrexate.
-Rituximab has recently demonstrated efficacy and safety as an alternative to cyclophosphamide for induction of remission in severe disease, particularly in the setting of disease relapse.
+Remission can be maintained using low-dose corticosteroids and either azathioprine or methotrexate.
+Rituximab has demonstrated efficacy and safety as an alternative to cyclophosphamide for induction of remission in severe disease, particularly in the setting of disease relapse.
+However, the optimal timing and dosing for remission maintenance has not been clearly defined, and questions remain regarding the long-term safety profile of rituximab in this population.

 With appropriate therapy, patients generally experience prolonged survival with a chronic relapsing course.
 Most patients develop disease- and/or treatment-related morbidity during the course of their disease.